jmcook1186/gp-passport-docs/README.md

 - generally aim to conform to modular documentation specs, as defined by [RedHat](https://redhat-documentation.github.io/modular-docs/)

+Link styling:
+- inline links OK, but limit frequency to < 5 per paragraph
+- link text should be descriptive - i.e. "more information in the [React documentation](link)" rather than "more information [here](link)"

 ## Assemblies and modules

 Modular documentation is organized as follows: